nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test case (missing flashcard field input): `filter` <br>
         Expected: Flashcard list panel will not update and input text will turn red to signal an error.
-        Result display will output the invalid command error message.
+        Result display will output the invalid command format error message.

     :bulb: **Note:** Filtering of flashcards can also be tested on other fields such as `FAVOURITE` and `TAG`.